 And if you have to pick a season other than summer to visit Traverse City, I would tell you to pick fall.

-In the fall, Michigan transforms from green forests and blue lakes to a cacophony of other vibrant colors — reds, yellows, oranges, even purples appear in the trees and reflect off the state's many lakes.
+In the fall, Michigan transforms from green forests and blue lakes to a cacophony of other vibrant colors – reds, yellows, oranges, even purples appear.
 And this is especially true in and around Traverse City.

 One of the must-do things, of course, is to take a drive (or multiple) to enjoy the area's fall foliage.
 You'll find some right downtown, but I'd also recommend driving up into the Leelanau Peninsula around tiny towns like Cedar to see some of the best displays.